-During 2021, we performed a comprehensive review of our geological database and interpretation of the mineralization, the block models derived from them and ultimately the mine plan to ensure more reliable and accurate mine planning and forecasting.
-In addition, metallurgy, mining methods, ground control and other parameters were reviewed.
-As a result of this review, Measured and Indicated Mineral Resources decreased from 2.4 million tonnes at December 31, 2020 to 1.7 million tonnes at December 31, 2021.
-The largest contributing factor to this decrease was the reclassification of mineralization from Measured and Indicated Mineral Resource to Inferred Mineral Resource.
-Inferred Mineral Resources increased from 0.7 million tonnes as at December 31, 2020 to 1.9 million tonnes at December 31, 2021.
+During 2022, we performed a comprehensive review of our geological database and interpretation of the mineralization, the block models derived from them, and ultimately the mine plan to ensure more reliable and accurate mine planning and forecasting.
+In addition, metallurgy, mining methods, ground control, and other parameters were reviewed.
+As a result of this review, Measured and Indicated Mineral Resources decreased from approximately 1.7 million tonnes at December 31, 2021 to approximately 1.6 million tonnes at December 31, 2022.
+The largest contributing factor to this decrease was the reclassification of Measured and Indicated Mineral Resource to Proven and Probable Reserves offset by additions related to performing infill drilling.
+Inferred Mineral Resources increased from 1.9 million tonnes at December 31, 2021 to 2.1 million tonnes at December 31, 2022.
+The increase in Inferred Mineral Resources was primarily due to infill drilling and optimized mine planning.